dimaslanjaka/static-blog-generator/_posts/NodeJS/js-replace-matches-string-regex.md

 category:
   - Programming
   - JS
+comments: true
+wordcount: 95
 excerpt: How to match regex from string and replace matched string 1-9
-wordcount: 95
 ---

 # NodeJS Replace Matched String From Regex